-The artist's studio operates as a home base, a laboratory, and even a stage to launch new ideas and inquiries about the intricacies of the everyday world.
-We will examine what it means for the artist to work in a directorial mode, whether with people, objects, or materials, paying close attention to the evolution of the constructed photograph from the conceptual 1970s and into the contemporary realm will reveal the evolution of the field.
+We will examine what it means for the artist to work as director, whether it is staging people, objects, or materials in order to “construct” a photograph.
+Lectures on seminal photographers from the conceptual 1970s and into the contemporary realm will reveal the evolution of the field.
 This genre makes use of a vast range of techniques including lighting, staging, styling, directing, crafting, scripting, and more.
-Constructed images in this course can include a wide array of mediums and materials from celluloid film, found or constructed objects, paintings, drawings, prints, to sculpture and installation and is well-suited for photographers who want to push their practice in new directions.
+Constructed images in this course can include many mediums and materials —from celluloid film, found or constructed objects, paintings, drawings, prints, to sculpture and installation and is well-suited for photographers who want to push their practice in new directions.

 Dana Morrison lives and works in San Francisco, California.
 She obtained her MFA in Studio Arts from the San Francisco Art Institute in 2016, and her BFA in Photography from the Maryland Institute College of Art in 2010.
 Dana has been recognized through a number of grants and awards during her career, including the June Brundage Cater Fellowship to the Vermont Studio Center, the Anne Bremer Foundation Award though SFAI and the Murphy and Cadogan Contemporary Arts Award through SOMArts Cultural Center and the San Francisco Foundation.